PaaBliiTo/eloqua-api/README.md

 > Depending on the size of your Eloqua instance and the number of Accounts it has, using this function can take a lot of time.
 Be careful when using it.

-- `callback`: type: function.
+- `callback`: function.
 The callback function.
 Takes one parameter, `res`, which is the data returned by the query.

 Example request: